-We play the role of maid, chef, chauffer, hairdresser, nurse, therapist, personal assistant, event planner, baby-wearer, all-night-buffet, financial planner, and motivational coach.
+We play the role of maid, chef, chauffeur, nurse, therapist, personal assistant, event planner, baby-wearer, all-night buffet, financial planner, and motivational coach.
 Typically, we are not paid.
-What we are is masters of prioritization.
-Somehow, we balance it all without having a mental breakdown when a toddler decides he is no longer potty trained in aisle 4 of Target.
+What we are is Masters of Prioritization.
+Somehow, we balance it all without having a breakdown when a toddler decides he is no longer potty trained in aisle 8 at Target.
 We hold ourselves together, but at what cost?
-Are we all spending our energy on the wrong things?
+Are we spending our energy on the wrong things?

 We often over-buy, over-protect, and over-schedule our lives, but are we under-experiencing?

 Most of us are.
 While we are busy ‘doing,’ our babies are busy living.
 We are present, but we are busy.